Ramacsv/3d-printing/index.md

 ## Welcome.
-This is how to make accurate 3d models and understand the vocabulary.
+This is how to make 3d models properly.
  Ok, first you need your printer.
 We have choices for budget, for most things, and a good all rounder.